 The bottom line: Just because you phrase something as a statement of opinion -- "I think" or "I believe" -- does not automatically protect you from a defamation claim.

 Let’s take another example.
 Let’s say that you wrote on someone else’s Facebook page that Mary Johnson was fired from her job because she made a serious mistake and, as a result, her company lost an important client.
-Again, if this is true, this is almost certainly defamatory.
+Again, if this is a false statement, it is almost certainly defamatory.
 But what if it is true that she made the mistake, but that the company did not lose the client?
 What if, in fact, her company fired her to appease the client?
-You have certainly written something that was false, but maybe overall it was not defamatory.
+You have certainly written something that was false (at least in part), but maybe overall it was not defamatory.

 The bottom line on this type of situation: If you are blogging or writing on your Facebook page, or submitting comments on someone else’s blog or Facebook page, make sure that you have all of your facts absolutely straight before posting your statement to the internet.
 Once you have clicked “send,” you can’t take it back.

 Or, alternatively, if it is a close call, why say it at all?
 To use our example, why do you need to write on someone else’s Facebook page about Mary Johnson being fired?
 Unless you’re the one who fired her, you don’t know all the facts.
-In submitting posts or comments online or on social media, it is a good idea to exercise caution so as to avoid any issues of defamation.
+In submitting posts or comments online or on social media, it is a good idea to exercise the utmost caution and avoid making any "gray area" statements that could be construed as defamation.